Shabbat at The Kitchen

 The Book

 The Kitchen is known for pushing boundaries, and our project of creating a third edition of our Siddur is no different.
-This spiritual guidebook will be the first ever in North America to include an integration of Sephardi and Ashkenazi prayers into a single nusach.
+This spiritual guidebook will be the first ever in North America to include an integration of Sepharadi and Ashkenazi prayers into a single nusach.

 • 20+ piyyutim (prayer poems) many translated into English for the first time